Film Industry Adopts AI for Creative Production

 Scoring Rationale

-The story highlights a notable practical shift in how AI is used in film production, affecting tools and workflows for practitioners.
-It is not a frontier-model or regulatory landmark, but has meaningful operational implications for creators and tooling teams.
+The story highlights a practical shift in how AI is used in film production, affecting tools and workflows for creators, with JioStar's AI Mahabharat cited as a marquee example.
+It is a single-outlet trend piece rather than a frontier-model or regulatory landmark, so its operational implications are real but modest.

 Practice interview problems based on real data